Aswin2702/Drum-Kit/README.md

 # 🥁 Drum Sounds Playing Website

 This is a simple website that lets you play 7 different drum sounds using your keyboard or mouse.
-You can press the keys A, S, D, F, G, H, or J to play the corresponding drum sound.
+You can press the keys W, A, S, D, J, K or L to play the corresponding drum sound.
 You can also click on the drum buttons on the screen to play the sounds.

 ## 🎵 Features